 Airline staff have been dispatched to hospitals to provide assistance to families and the injured, as well as the taxi driver and passenger who were also receiving treatment.

 Taiwan’s Civil Aeronautics Administration said it had ordered local airlines to carry out inspections on all their ATR 72s before they can fly again.
 The special checks will look at various aspects of the engine system, including fuel and propeller control.

 The 31 Chinese tourists were traveling in two tour groups: the Xiamen Airlines International Travel Service Co. and the Xiamen Tourism Group International Travel Service Co.

-Chou Jih-shine, the vice chairman of the Straits Exchange Foundation -- a quasi-governmental agency which covers cross-Taiwan Strait negotiations -- said that the agency had informed its Beijing counterpart.
+Chou Jih-shine, the vice chairman of the Straits Exchange Foundation – a quasi-governmental agency that covers cross-Taiwan Strait negotiations – said the agency had informed its Beijing counterpart.
 Chou added that the agency had sent personnel to the crash site.

-Taiwan's Civil Aeronautics Administration (CAA) said the plane was less than a year old and had last completed a safety check on January 26.
-The agency did not offer any information on what may have caused the crash.
+Taiwan’s Civil Aeronautics Administration said the plane was less than a year old and had last completed a safety check on January 26.

 Last year, an older TransAsia ATR 72, which was attempting to land in the Taiwanese Penghu Islands crashed, resulting in 49 deaths.